ninjaaron/xonsh-quickstart/README.rst

   $ echo @('foo    bar     baz'.split())
   foo bar baz

-Python substitution only works in command mode (because it is redundant in Python mode).
+Python substitution only works in subprocess mode (because it is redundant in Python mode).

 Command Substitution(s)